topoteretes/cognee/docs/templates.md

 # TASKS

-!!! tip "cognee uses tasks grouped into pipelines to populate graph and vector stores"

-Cognee organizes tasks into pipelines that populate graph and vector stores.
+Cognee uses tasks grouped into pipelines that populate graph and vector stores.
 These tasks analyze and enrich data, enhancing the quality of answers produced by Large Language Models (LLMs).

 This section provides a template to help you structure your data and build pipelines. \
 These tasks serve as a starting point for using Cognee to create reliable LLM pipelines.

 ## Task 1: Category Extraction